International Livestock Auctioneer Championships

 To Be Announced

-Marty Ward (Chair), Scott McKinnon (Vice-Chair), Bryan Danard (Past Chair), Dale Befus (CS Director Liaison), Rob Bergevin, Aaron Canart, Alison Collins, Dale Dola, Tanya Hagel, Connie Hykaway, Allan Lively, Chance Martin, Greg Sanderson, Dan Skeels and Ron Ward
+Marty Ward (Chair), Scott McKinnon (Vice-Chair), Bryan Danard (Past Chair), Dale Befus (CS Director Liaison), Rob Bergevin, Alison Collins, Dale Dola, Tanya Hagel, Connie Hykaway, Allan Lively, Chance Martin, Greg Sanderson, Dan Skeels and Ron Ward